 How to Recognize and Deal with an Imposter Syndrome

 You are convinced that your achievements are nothing and everything you reached is just luck.
 When somebody praises you, you are sure that you don’t deserve the compliments.
-You don’t want anybody to see your shortcoming and painfully respond a criticism.
+You don’t want anybody to see your shortcomings and painfully respond a criticism.

 Michelle Pfeifer, a famous actress and producer awarded many accolades, once said, “I still think people will find out that I’m really not very talented.
 I’m really not very good.
 It’s all been a big sham.”